UMANG13-coder/Neoapps.ai-Documentation/docs/User Guide/Project Creation/databaseguidelines.md

 - **Use Case**: Applies when different user interfaces (UIs) are needed for various user roles (e.g., customers vs. administrators), all interacting with the same database.

 - **Strategy**: Implement two projects under separate licenses to facilitate unique portal experiences, requiring customization to ensure efficient content and functionality delivery for each portal.
 Efforts to streamline this feature for easier interface separation are in progress.
-Please check our roadmap.
+Please check our [Roadmap](../../Roadmap.mdx).

 ## Scenario 3: Multiple UIs, Multiple Databases